JoelTrent/UnivariateUnimodalHighestDensityRegion.jl/README.md

 # Description

-A lightweight package for computing the highest density region of a univariate distribution defined in [Distributions.jl](https://juliastats.org/Distributions.jl/stable/).
+A simple package for computing the highest density region of a univariate distribution defined in [Distributions.jl](https://juliastats.org/Distributions.jl/stable/).
 It is only intended for use on unimodal distributions as the package assumes that there is a single, connected, highest density region.
 Both continuous and discrete distributions work as expected.
 The exported function will not error on bimodal distributions, but it will not identify the correct highest density regions.

-A bisection-esque heuristic approach and optimisation approach are implemented.
-The optimisation approach will, in general, be more robust and requires loading [Optimization.jl](https://docs.sciml.ai/Optimization/stable/).
+A grid-based approach and optimization-based approach are implemented.
+The optimisation approach will, in general, require fewer distribution quantile evaluations for the same level of accuracy.
+However, it requires loading [Optimization.jl](https://docs.sciml.ai/Optimization/stable/).

 This is a performant alternative to [HighestDensityRegions.jl](https://github.com/tpapp/HighestDensityRegions.jl) when the distribution of interest is univariate and unimodal.